vhaghani26/python_focus_group/Session_02/session2.md

 This will produce something like the following.

 ```
--rw-r--r--  1 vhaghani  staff     45 Dec 16 13:56 hello_world.py*
+-rw-r--r--  1 vhaghani  vhaghani     0 Dec 16 13:56 hello_world.py
 ```

 After the leading dash, there are 3 triplets of letters.
 The first triplet shows user permissions.
 In the example code above, you should see that I have read and write permissions, but not execute.
 The next triplets are for group and public.
 Both have read permission, but not write or execute.
 Let's first turn on all permissions for everyone using the `chmod` command and then list again.

 ```
 chmod 777 hello_world.py
-ls -lF hello_world.py
+ls -lF hello_world.py # Remember you can use your up arrow to rerun previously run commands
 ```

 Notice that you can now see `rwx` for owner, group, and public.

 ```
--rwxrwxrwx  1 vhaghani  staff     45 Dec 16 13:56 hello_world.py*
+-rwxrwxrwx  1 vhaghani  vhaghani     0 Dec 16 13:56 hello_world.py*
 ```

-There is also an asterisk after the program name.
+There is also an asterisk after the program name indicating that the file is now executable.
 The `-F` option in `ls` shows you what kind of file something is with a trailing character.
 If the file is a directory, there will be a trailing `/`.

 You won't need to get complicated with permissions.
 This is just a helpful tidbit of information that may be useful one day.
 The following 3 are all you need right now.

 * `chmod 444` file is read only
 * `chmod 666` file may be read and edited